10.8.17

 Ox-eye daisies (2014) were transplanted into

-Each year the daisies spread throughout the front lawn so this year they managed to cover the entire landscape.
-I went with Mother Natures' suggestion and stopped the mower permanently to let the ox-eye daisies become the sole plants for our front landscaping!
+Each year, the daisies spread throughout the front lawn, so this year they managed to cover the entire landscape.
+I went with Mother Nature's suggestion and stopped using the mower permanently to let the ox-eye daisies become the sole plants in our front landscaping.

 Oxeye Daisy Barrel in a strawbale rock garden.